exzrion/essence/README.md

 ## Licensing

-This content belongs to the creator of this project.
+This project is a modification of [Left](https://zachholman.com/) by Zach Holman.

-This is [MIT](https://github.com/holman/left/blob/gh-pages/LICENSE) with no added caveats, so feel free to use this on your site without linking back to me or using a disclaimer or anything silly like that.
+This is [MIT](https://github.com/exzrion/essence/blob/gh-pages/LICENSE) with no added caveats, so feel free to use this on your site without linking back to me or using a disclaimer or anything silly like that.

-If you'd like give me credit somewhere on your blog or tweet a shout out to [@holman](https://twitter.com/holman), well hey, I'll take it.
+If you'd like give me credit somewhere on your blog or tweet a shout out to [@exzrion](https://twitter.com/exzrion), well hey, I'll take it.